Combine a bit of rusticity with glamping and you have a great medium-budget Migration safari...

 Best of both worlds

 Why not combine a migration safari with a beach safari in either Kenya or Tanzania?
 This will reduce the total cost of your safari and allows you to experience all that your chosen destination has to offer.
-A great example of such a journey is our Tanzanian honeymoon experience, where you will explore the Serengeti during the calving season and still get some time in the sun on the pristine island of Zanzibar.

 Almost every traveller that has witnessed the Great Migration can attest to the fact that this amazing spectacle is one of the most intriguing things they have ever experienced in nature.
 From the journey into the African wilderness, to the animal interaction you’ll see on safari, your experience is customisable, so for medium-budget safaris, let us advise you on where to stay and when, so that you won’t have to skimp on your experiences.